 - Milk thistle may help protect the liver against damage from exposure to industrial toxins.

-- Cordyceps (Cordyceps sinensis,) -- is a type of mushroom used in traditional Chinese medicine to support the liver.
-Some preliminary studies show it may help improve liver and immune system function in people with hepatitis B.
+- Cordyceps (Cordyceps sinensis,) -- a type of mushroom used in traditional Chinese medicine to support the liver.
+Preliminary studies suggest it may help improve liver and immune system function in people with hepatitis B.

 Remedies that may be recommended for alcoholism include: